com-480-data-visualization/com-480-project-data-viz-le-6/README.md

 ### 1.3 Exploratory data analysis

-We scraped the data from the women and men world cup and we get those entities:
+We scraped the data from the women and men world cup, getting those entities:

-- Number of seasons: 54 (all seasons since the beginning of the WC)
+- Number of seasons: 54 (all seasons since the beginning of the AS-WC)
 - Number of races: 3477
 - Number of athletes: 3137
 - Number of countries: 77

-For each race, we have the ranking and the time measurement for each athlete.
+For each race, we have the rankings and the time measurements for each athlete.
 However, we only have detailed time measurements for both runs (for events that require two runs) only from 1998.

 Plotting the number of races per season shows that the ski world cup has evolved and is still evolving during the recent years.